hgiasac/hasura-node-types/README.md

 ### useEvents([handlerMap])

-Wrap Express handler with pre-validation, select and run event trigger functions from handler map
+Wrap Express handler with pre-validation, select and run event trigger functions from handler map.

+Note: you can use `default` or `*` as default fallback handler

 ```ts